Sc0tticus/yelp-react/TutorialNotes.md

 -added ability to dynamically search for things on the /search page and landing page.

 Chapter #30
-Updated Sarch.js to enable query params to get updated in real time on new query's.
+Updated Sarch.js to enable query params to get updated in real time on new querys.
 -creating a spinner component with spinner.js and corresponding css module -added spinner icon rendering in SpearchResults.js and added spinner styling to relevant CSS file.